Monday, July 21, 2014

 The following new bills of interest to the NPS were introduced:

 - H.R.
-4417 (Norton, D-DC-At Large), to direct the Secretary of the Interior to conduct a special resources study to determine the suitability and feasibility of entering into public-private partnerships to operate federally owned golf courses in the District of Columbia, and for other purposes.
+5086 (Fortenberry, R-NE-1), to amend the National Trails System Act to direct the Secretary of the Interior to conduct a study on the feasibility of designating the Chief Standing Bear National Historic Trail, and for other purposes.

 Upcoming Committee Activity